NickKoz/library/README.md

 ## Library

 Terminal app using MySQL Connector/Python for access in database.
-Check **Requirements** section in a terminal and you're ready to run the app. (for Linux systems only)

-Make sure that you've installed MySQL Connector for Python.
+Check **Requirements** section in order to install the necessary tools.

 ### Requirements